 I had been writing since last year about cancer treatments, which are improving at breathtaking speed.
-Fifty posts done, still long way to go before achieving 100 posts (my target/ KPI, haha).
-But, I need to slow down a little to review back all the articles that I wrote, update some of it and to put some…… Continue reading Pause awhile…
+Fifty posts done (including this post, ha3), still long way to go before achieving 100 posts (my target/ KPI, ha3 But, I need to slow down a little to review back all the articles that I wrote, update some of…… Continue reading Pause awhile…

 The above are called immune checkpoint inhibitors (nivolumab, pembrolizumab, atezolizumab) that target and bind to PD-1 or PD-L1, denying PD-1 and PD-L1 linkage.
 PD-1 is receptors on activated T-cells while PD-1 ligand, PD-L1, is present in normal cells (and also in some tumor cells).
 Linkage of PD-1 and PD-1 ligand (PD-L1) will cause T-cells to…… Continue reading Advanced/ Stage 4 Lung Cancer: Immunotherapy in 2nd line treatment.